linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-19-unit_testing_ansible_modules_part_3.md

 Looks like in 1.8.0 and higher, you can name python modules with the `.py` suffix.
 Makes testing modules easier now.

-This is the tree structure of the module files
+This is the tree structure of the module directory
 > Do not forget the empty `__init__.py` in the library folder. otherwise the tests will fail.

 ```